 In its platform, the team highlights some of their key benefits like childcare services and gym memberships alongside their teams’ most loved discounts categories from the benefits platform, such as Travel & Hotels and Health and Wellbeing.
 By promoting everything in one place with a strong brand presence, technology makes it easy for the team to market and promote the suite of services as part of their total rewards strategy.

-And of course, if you want to know how to put in place an impactful, meaningful program to save your employees money and make them feel appreciated in a challenging environment, book in a 15-minute call with the Reward Gateway team.
+And of course, if you want to know how to put in place an impactful, meaningful programme to save your employees money and make them feel appreciated in a challenging environment, book in a 15-minute call with the Reward Gateway team.